Busy signal: Reasons for a busy signal

 The standard busy signal sometimes occurs (sometimes with an intercept message played over the busy) at the end of a call to indicate the other party has hung up (see Disconnect tone), but mostly the off-hook tone is used.
 In some phone companies in the United Kingdom, the busy signal is played after the dial tone to indicate the caller has used up their allocated time to dial a number and must hang up, before the off-hook tone is played.

-The Beep-Beep Line or Jam Line
+The "beep line"

-In the early 1960s through the early 1980s, a telephone busy signal provided an early form of social media in many cities and towns of the United States called the "Jam Line" or "Beep Line".
+In the mid 1950s through the early 1980s, a telephone busy signal provided an early form of social media in many cities and towns of the United States, colloquially known as the "beep line" or "jam line".
 Due to a flaw in the telephone switching equipment, teenagers discovered they could talk to each other over the busy signal, often exchanging phone numbers, mostly for the purpose of dating.
 Common phone numbers for this to form were on popular radio station request lines, where teens would be calling in en masse to try to win concert tickets or request their favorite songs, thus "jamming the lines" and generating a perpetual busy signal.